-- 52. U.S. Patent No. 7,882,106 ("the '106 patent") entitled, Method of Indexed Storage and Retrieval of Multidimensional Information, was filed on August 10, 2007, and claims priority to September 28, 1999.
+50. U.S. Patent No. 7,882,106 ("the '106 patent") entitled, Method of Indexed Storage and Retrieval of Multidimensional Information, was filed on August 10, 2007, and claims priority to September 28, 1999.
 The '106 patent is subject to a 35 U.S.C. § 154(b) term extension of 844 days.
 UTRF is the owner by assignment of the '106 patent.
 SMR is the exclusive licensee of the '106 patent.
-A true and correct copy of the '106 patent is attached hereto as Exhibit E. - 53.
-The inventions taught in the '106 patent achieve improvements in computer database systems by exploiting the natural structure of data records.
-Implementation of the system and methods disclosed in the '106 patent map to parallel computer architectures allowing scaling up for large volumes of database records. - 54.
-The '106 patent teaches the partitioning of data records in a database by defining a function of a distribution of values of a designated variable associated with the database records.
+A true and correct copy of the '106 patent is attached hereto as Exhibit E.

+- 51. The inventions taught in the '106 patent achieve improvements in computer database systems by exploiting the natural structure of data records.
+Implementation of the system and methods disclosed in the '106 patent map to parallel computer architectures allowing scaling up for large volumes of database records.

+- 52. The '106 patent teaches the partitioning of data records in a database by defining a function of a distribution of values of a designated variable associated with the database records.
 The function of a distribution of values of the designated variable comprises a combination of measures of entropy and adjacency.
-The measure of adjacency that is incorporated into the function is weighted by a weighting factor. - 55.
-The '106 patent discloses partitioning database records by partitioning the values of the designated variable.
+The measure of adjacency that is incorporated into the function is weighted by a weighting factor.

+- 53. The '106 patent discloses partitioning database records by partitioning the values of the designated variable.
 The partitioned database records are then stored in computer processor memory.

-- 56. The '106 patent and its underlying patent application have been cited by 17
+- 54. The '106 patent and its underlying patent application have been cited by 17

 United States patents and patent applications as relevant prior art.
 Specifically, patents issued to the following companies have cited the '106 patent and its underlying patent application as relevant prior art:

-- Adobe Systems, Inc.
+- x Adobe Systems, Inc.

-- EMC Corporation
+- x EMC Corporation

-- West Digital Corporation
+- x West Digital Corporation

-- SanDisk Corporation
+- x SanDisk Corporation

-- President and Fellows of Harvard College
+- x President and Fellows of Harvard College

-- NuWave Technologies, Inc.
+- x NuWave Technologies, Inc.

-- Xerox Corporation
+- x Xerox Corporation